kennyzzk/Robot-Localization-on-NCLT-dataset-using-ORB-SLAM-III-and-Graph-Based-Sensor-Fusion/README.md

 - Eigen3
 - DBoW2 and g2o (Already included in ORB-SLAM 3 folder)

-For data formatting and sensor fusion, you also need Matlab to execute the script.
+For data formatting and sensor fusion, you also need Matlab and GTSAM to execute the script.

 ## Install
 First, please make sure you have all the dependencies ready in your environment.